 After Twelve Weeks of Pregnancy

 After twelve weeks, your uterus rises above your pubic bone to lie in your belly.
-At thirteen weeks you will have a better chance to feel it.
+At 13 weeks you will have a better chance to feel it.
 Use the same technique as above to walk your fingertips down to identify the top your uterus.
 Again, don't get anxious if you don't feel it; just wait another week.

 By 14 weeks of pregnancy, you should have no problem at all feeling your uterus as the bulge appears in your belly.
 The top will lie about two fingers width above your pubic bone.
-At sixteen weeks, your uterus will be half way up between the top of your pubic bone and navel and even easier to feel as a firm protrusion in your belly.
+At 16 weeks, your uterus will be half way up between the top of your pubic bone and navel and even easier to feel as a firm protrusion in your belly.

 Reasons It Might Be Hard to Feel Your Uterus